WinstonH/herosocks/README.md

 Theoretically, this enables ss-server to use any CDN that support websocket traffic, for example, Cloudflare.
 ## One-Click button
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
-## Password
-Currently support to conifg password only \
-Config env "PASSWORD" to set password \
-example: `PASSWORD=ss2018` \
-If you don't set one, the default password is `herosocks`
 ## How to use
 Host: <app_name>.herokuapp.com \
 Port: 80 \